Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Abstract

 \section{Abstract}

 We introduce \nymeria - a large-scale, diverse, richly annotated human motion dataset collected in the wild with multiple multimodal egocentric devices.
-The dataset comes with a) full-body 3D motion ground truth; b) egocentric multimodal recordings from Project Aria devices with RGB, grayscale and eye-tracking cameras, IMUs, magnetometer, barometer, and microphones; and c) an additional "observer" device providing a third-person viewpoint.
-We compute world-aligned 6DoF transformations for all sensors, across devices and capture sessions.
-The dataset also provides 3D scene point clouds and calibrated eye gaze.
-We derive a protocol to annotate hierarchical language descriptions of in-context human motion, from fine-grain pose narrations, to atomic actions and coarse activity summarization.
-To the best of our knowledge, the \nymeria dataset is the world's largest in-the-wild collection of human motion with natural and diverse activities; first of its kind to provide synchronized and localized multi-device multimodal egocentric data; and the world’s largest dataset of motion with language descriptions.
-It contains \seqcnt recordings totalling \hourcnt hours of daily activities of \ppcnt participants across \loccnt locations, travelling a total of \headtl.
-The motion-language descriptions provide \sentcnt sentences in \wordcnt words from a vocabulary size of 6545.
-To demonstrate the potential of the dataset we define key research tasks for egocentric body tracking, motion synthesis, and action recognition and evaluate several state-of-the-art baseline algorithms.
-Data and code will be open-sourced.
+The dataset comes with a) full-body ground-truth motion; b) multiple multimodal egocentric data from Project Aria devices with videos, eye tracking, IMUs and etc; and c) an third-person perspective by an additional ``observer''.
+All devices are precisely synchronized and localized in one metric 3D world.
+We derive hierarchical protocol to add in-context language descriptions of human motion, from fine-grain motion narrations, to simplified atomic actions and high-level activity summarization.
+To the best of our knowledge, \nymeria dataset is the world's largest human motion in the wild; first of its kind to provide synchronized and localized multi-device multimodal egocentric data; and the world’s largest motion-language dataset.
+It provides \hourcnt hours of daily activities from \ppcnt participants across \loccnt locations, total travelling distance over \headtl.
+The language descriptions contain \sentcnt sentences in \wordcnt words from a vocabulary size of 6545.
+To demonstrate the potential of the dataset we evaluate several SOTA algorithms for egocentric body tracking, motion synthesis, and action recognition.